Warkari: Influence

-The Warkari tradition has been part of Hindu culture in Maharashtra since the thirteenth-century CE, when it formed as a panth (community of people with shared spiritual beliefs and practices) during the Bhakti movement.
-Warkaris recognise around fifty poet-saints (sants) whose works over a period of 500 years were documented in an eighteenth-century hagiography by Mahipati.
-The Warkari tradition regards these sants to have a common spiritual line of descent.
+The Varkari tradition has been part of Hindu culture in Maharashtra since the thirteenth-century CE, when it formed as a panth (community of people with shared spiritual beliefs and practices) during the Bhakti movement.
+Varkaris recognize around fifty poet-saints (Sants) whose works over a period of 500 years were documented in an eighteenth-century hagiography by Mahipati.
+The Varkari tradition regards these sants to have a common spiritual line of descent.